The Paradox of Power Loss in a Lossless Infinite Transmission Line: Where does the energy disappear? -- Could radiation losses be the answer?

-Could the two different modes of thinking be reconciled if this energy were lost into the surrounding medium by the process of radiation, with $Z_0=\sqrt{L/C}$ as the radiation resistance?
+Could the energy be lost into the surrounding medium by the process of radiation, with $Z_0=\sqrt{L/C}$ as the radiation resistance?
 In transmission line or ladder network containing resistive elements, power loss by the source is fully accounted for by the energy dissipation in the circuit, for any value of $R$ and $G$.
-Consider the lossy infinite line (i.e., with $R$ and $G$ non-zero), where input power from the source is \cite {11},